 Radishes, a crunchy root vegetable, are commonly eaten raw and can be found sliced on most salad bars these days.
-Though radishes can come in a variety of colors and shapes, most of us will be familiar with cute little round radishes with the red and white flesh.
+Though radishes can come in a variety of colors and shapes, most of us will be familiar with cute little round radishes with red and white flesh.

 But I didn’t like the peppery taste that accompanied the crunch most people enjoy.
-I never did understand why they were spicy when after all they were just a root like some of my other favorites carrots and potatoes.
+I never did understand why they were spicy when after all they were just a root-like some of my other favorites carrots and potatoes.

-Since my childhood, I’ve learned that the radish can come in all types of shapes and even colors.
+Since my childhood, I’ve learned that radish can come in all types of shapes and even colors.
 I also now know why they carry a slightly peppery taste.

 Tastes Change and So can Radishes

 These days, I am happy to report that my feelings for radishes have changed.
 Gone are the days of harboring disdain for these little gems.
 I actually find myself looking forward to serving them at mealtime.

-If you follow a low carb or the Trim Healthy Mama lifestyle you will know that I am not alone with my new-found love of these little root vegetables.
+If you follow a low carb or the Trim Healthy Mama lifestyle you will know that I am not alone with my newfound love of these little root vegetables.
 Because of the lower carb content in radishes, they can offer a great substitute in dishes that call for potatoes, like roasts and soups.

 My young son, like myself at his age, has not completely confessed his love for radishes, even the cooked ones, but he is slowly warming up to them and will at least take a spoonful on his plate each time I make them.